 I considered baking these turkey stuffing balls in the oven, but in the end decided against it.
 While it makes perfect sense to bake sausage meat stuffing balls in the oven (as they tend to be high in fat), these low fat stuffing balls are better fried – they may get a little dry in the oven.
 Coat them in flour and fry slowly with a little oil turning often, taking care not to let them brown too much (it’s a good idea to work in batches to avoid overcrowding the pan).

 Don’t forget to season these stuffing balls generously – this will help bring out the sweet and savoury flavours in this recipe.

 These easy turkey stuffing balls would make a fantastic addition to a Thanksgiving or Christmas dinner.
-Delicious with poultry dishes and cranberry sauce.
+Delicious with poultry dishes and cranberry sauce. and cranberry chutney.
 They are also great with other holiday side dishes, such as these sprouts with cranberry, chestnut and orange.
 Try them also with this easy low sugar orange sauce.

 More stuffing recipes

 If you are looking for more Christmas Stuffing recipes ideas check out my Christmas Stuffing with Cranberries and Chestnuts.
 You may also like this vegetarian stuffing with fruit, chestnuts and vegetarian sausages.

 Looking for easy to make, delicious and healthy festive mains?

 Check out this Easy Mushroom Turkey Wellington with Chestnuts as an alternative to traditional roast turkey.
 If you are looking for an easy festive vegetarian main dish try this Quinoa Stuffed Butternut Squash with Fruit & Chestnuts.

 - 60 g chicken livers, roughly chopped